-Body comparison: Canon 100D vs Canon 1100D
+Body comparison: Canon 100D vs 1100D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1100D is notably larger (22 percent) than the Canon 100D.
 Moreover, the 1100D is markedly heavier (22 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the 1100D are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
+Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

-Sensor comparison: Canon 100D vs Canon 1100D
+Sensor comparison: Canon 100D vs 1100D

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the 1100D is 3 percent smaller.
 They nevertheless have the same format factor of 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.